Apply for disability grants and scholarships

 You or your family could apply to the Halberg Activity Fund.
 The Fund provides grants to disabled children and young people for sports equipment, lessons or coaching and camps.

-If you belong to NZ Federation of Deaf Children
+If you belong to Deaf Children New Zealand (DCNZ)

-You or your family could apply to the Federation for help with tutoring fees and assistive devices, and for scholarships and grants.
+You or your family could apply to DCNZ for help with tutoring fees and assistive devices, and for scholarships and grants.

 Community funding resources